-88. The auditor would state that the compliance reporting engagement has been conducted in accordance with Hong Kong Standard on Assurance Engagements (HKSAE) 3000 Assurance Engagements Other Audits or Reviews of Historical Financial Information issued by the HKICPA, and with reference to this Practice Note.
-It also states that it has carried out such procedures as were considered necessary for its report.
+88. The auditor would state that the compliance reporting engagement has been conducted in accordance with Hong Kong Standard on Assurance Engagements (HKSAE) 3000 (Revised), Assurance Engagements Other Audits or Reviews of Historical Financial Information issued by the HKICPA, and with reference to this Practice Note.
+It also provides an informative summary of the work performed as the basis for the auditor's conclusion.